kitttn/temptest/Quick-Start-Guide.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ````
+The output shows that a device has responded at address 0x29.
+This corresponds to U72, a TCA6408 I2C expander. <!-- (TCA6408 is actually address 0x20, why is this 0x29?) -->

 Use i2cget to read a value from a specific device.
 Arguments: -y suppresses prompting, 6 is the bus number, 0x29 is the i2c device address, 3 is the byte address, and 'c' indicates 8 bit read.
 ````
 # i2cget -y 6 0x29 3 c